- Flexibility 0%

 Thanks to its structure and low density, MAGMA+ is about 10% lighter than a classic fleece.
 As it dries quickly and absorbs very little water, MAGMA wetsuits are ultralight, even during use.

-Being in direct contact with the skin, the inside jersey is a key part of the wetsuit.
-Our X10D fabric not only provides maximum stretch and lightness, but also a smooth, silky feeling on the skin.
-On MAGMA models, the X10D comes in recycled.
+Inside: Assembled with 100% recycled nylon, the inside jersey is a key part of the wetsuit, being in direct contact with the skin.
+Our Jersey fabric not only provides maximum stretch and lightness, but also a smooth, silky feeling on the skin.

 We have chosen to use a very light neoprene foam as we believe having less weight means improved comfort & endurance.
 It also features the best flex & insulation of the market, with the quilted touch you love in a Manera suit.